Cribstone/about/RESUME_2015_long.md

 www.publiclab.org

 Regional organizer for citizen science projects within the State of Maine.
+Workshop assistant at 2014 International Conference of Crisis Mappers (ICCM 2014).
 Contributed research documentation on projects incl. a low-cost UAV for grassroots mapping and a classroom curriculum combining balloon-mapping techniques with a "DIY Book Scanner" to digitize archival imagery at http://publiclab.org/profile/ajawitz.

 **Harpswell Coastal Academy**